apache/camel/MIGRATION.md

 The class `ObjectHelper` has been moved from `org.apache.camel.util.ObjectHelper` in the camel-core JAR and splitted into `org.apache.camel.support.ObjectHelper` and moved to the `camel-support` JAR and into `org.apache.camel.util.ObjectHelper` and moved to the `camel-util` JAR.
 This has been done to isolate the methods using `camel-api` JAR: those method are in the `camel-support` JAR, the other in the `camel-util` JAR.

+The class `PlatformHelper` has been moved from `org.apache.camel.util.PlatformHelper` in the camel-core JAR to `org.apache.camel.support.PlatformHelper` and moved to the `camel-support` JAR.

 The class `FileIdempotentRepository` has been moved from `org.apache.camel.processor.idempotent.FileIdempotentRepository` in the camel-core JAR to `org.apache.camel.support.processor.idempotent.FileIdempotentRepository` and moved to the `camel-suppor` JAR.

 The class `MemoryIdempotentRepository` has been moved from `org.apache.camel.processor.idempotent.MemoryIdempotentRepository` in the camel-core JAR to `org.apache.camel.support.processor.idempotent.MemoryIdempotentRepository` and moved to the `camel-suppor` JAR.